• Home

 Guitars

 Scott has always been into guitars/music, since his very earliest memories of running his toy cars over his father’s acoustic guitar.
-After years of begging them, his parents finally bought him a Squier Telecaster, and he proceeded to spend the next year posing in front of the bedroom mirror, miming along to various soundtracks.
+Later, in his teens, after years of begging them, his parents finally bought him a cheap guitar, and he proceeded to spend the next few years, posing in front of the bedroom mirror, miming along to various soundtracks.
 Eventually, he thought he may as well learn how to play the damn thing and the guitar obsession began!

 He was first turned on to Prog Rock, after watching a VHS Cassette of Marillion’s gig at the DeMonfort Hall, Leicester 1990.
 It was like a light bulb moment!
 He rushed out the following day, purchased the album Seasons End, and never looked back since.
 He still returns to that album regularly, but is also a fan of the Fish era album Clutching At Straws.